RainerBielefeld/Broadcast/README.md

 Broadcast Message Plugin for KANBOARD
 =====================================
-(based on archived Projedt *[plugin-broadcast](https://github.com/kanboard/plugin-broadcast)* by Frédéric Guillot, Balázs Úr and others)
+(based on archived Project *[plugin-broadcast](https://github.com/kanboard/plugin-broadcast)* by Frédéric Guillot, Balázs Úr and others, which will no longer become maintained)
 - Broadcast messages to all users via the application
 - Send a message to all active users via email